projectsbyif/openapis/pages/potential-new-apis.md

 Through using telecoms companies, we generate a lot of data which is typically locked inside the company.
 The company is able to mine that data for its own benefit while the person that generated the data has little access.

-[AutoSwap](#) demonstrated the power of combining a person's location history with signal data.

 - **Calls, texts and data usage** are the basic data needed for people to understand their usage and compare deals across different companies.